Skip to content

 Each item has content (short human-readable description) and status (pending / in_progress / completed, at most one in_progress).
 No filesystem or network side effects — purely a visibility primitive, so it never prompts for approval.

 The model is instructed to call todo_write proactively for any task with three or more distinct steps and to update it as soon as each step finishes.
-When work has both a design/research phase and an execution phase, the todo list must end at the design-presentation step — implementation todos are only added in a follow-up todo_write call after the user has explicitly agreed to the design, so the plan never pre-stages unapproved work.
+When work has both a design/research phase and an execution phase, the model should ask for user agreement before implementation only when the user explicitly requested a plan first, the session is in plan mode, or the next step is risky/destructive/ambiguous.
+Routine todo-card creation is not a permission gate; the approval policy still lives on the mutating tools themselves.
 Pass an empty list to clear the plan; the live card disappears and no end-of-turn snapshot is emitted.

 exit_plan_mode